October 11, 2024

 On Portland Road, we installed a set of impressive 6m tall sliding glass doors.
 The oversized sliding door was based on our minimal windows sliding door profile.
 We engineered the head, base and junction profiles to allow the sliding doors to be installed to span over two floors of the building.

 Another similar project example is Kingston Road.
-Here we installed a 3-track slim sliding door at 4.5m tall.
-The double height sliding door went from floor to ceiling of the double height kitchen and living space, providing light to the mezzanine level.
+A 3-track slim sliding door at 4.5m tall was installed.
+The double height floor-to-ceiling sliding glass door reaches beyond the kitchen and living space, providing light to the mezzanine level.

 Cuddington Mill is a great example of an oversized frameless window.
 The double-height window was part of a mill renovation project.
 A new partially glazed structure was used to connect the existing barn to the new contemporary wing of the property.
 The double-height frameless glass window brought lots of light into this connection space.